According to Newton's First and Second Laws, which of the fol... | Study Prep in Pearson+

 Master Intro to Forces & Newton's Second Law with a bite sized video explanation from PatrickStart learning

-According to Newton's Second Law, if several objects all have the same mass () and different net forces () are applied to each, which statement is true about their accelerations ()?

-According to Newton's First Law, when an object is in motion and no net external force acts on it, what will happen to its motion?
+Which of the following best describes a main difference between balanced and unbalanced forces acting on an object?

+According to Newton's laws, what happens when you push a door closer to the hinges instead of near the edge?

-Which of the following best describes an unbalanced force according to Newton's First and Second Laws?
+If a car moves with a constant (velocity), which of the following statements is true according to Newton's First and Second Laws?

+According to Newton's First Law, are the forces acting on a stationary object balanced, and why?

 Newton's First & Second Laws practice set